kcri-tz/kcri-cge-bap/README.md

  * Core genome MLST (optional) (cgMLST)

-The BAP comes with sensible default settings and a standard workflow, but can be configured with command line parameters.
+The BAP comes with sensible default settings and a standard workflow, but can be adjusted with command line parameters.

 #### Examples